 Being close to the Sun allows for observations of solar surface features and their connection to the heliosphere for much longer periods than from near-Earth vantage points.
 The view of the solar poles will help us to understand how dynamo processes generate the Sun's magnetic field.

 The science payload of Solar Orbiter comprises both remote-sensing and in situ instruments.
 The in situ instruments will operate continuously.
 During each orbit, the complete instrument suite will be operated around closest approach, and at the minimum and maximum heliographic latitudes – the segments of the orbit where Solar Orbiter will be farthest below and above the solar equator.
 Since the orbital characteristics will change in the course of the mission, individual orbits will be dedicated to specific science questions.

 Solar Orbiter is an ESA-led mission with strong NASA participation.
-There will be ten instruments on board, eight of which will be provided by Principal Investigators through national funding by ESA Member States.
-A European-led consortium supported by national funding and ESA contributions will provide one complete instrument, whilst the remaining instrument and an additional sensor will be provided by NASA.
-The launch from Cape Canaveral will be aboard a NASA-provided launch vehicle.
+There are ten instruments on board, eight of which have been provided by Principal Investigators through national funding by ESA Member States.
+A European-led consortium supported by national funding and ESA contributions provided one complete instrument, whilst the remaining instrument and an additional sensor have been provided by NASA.
+Solar Orbiter was launched from Cape Canaveral aboard an Atlas V 411 rocket provided by NASA.